 Bio

-Along with his extensive list of solo, ensemble, and chamber experience, Nathaniel was also a named semi-finalist in the 2021 Great Plains Marimba Competition, a finalist in the 2021 International Bamburg Marimba Competition, and received 2nd in the International Artist Competition (hosted by Southern California Marimba).
+Along with his extensive list of solo, ensemble, and chamber experience, Nathaniel has also been a prize winner in several competitions including the International Bamburg Marimba Competition, the International Artist Competition (hosted by Southern California Marimba), and the Chicago International Music Competition.

 Nathaniel holds a BM in percussion performance from Wheaton College (IL) and a Master of Music from The Boston Conservatory at Berklee.
-He currently teaches at The Southern Florida Center for Percussive Arts and is pursuing a DMA in performance at the Frost School of Music (University of Miami) where he studies with Svet Stoyanov and Joe Petrasek and is a Graduate Teaching Assistant in the chamber music department.
-Nathaniel proudly endorses Marimba One products.
+He is currently pursuing a DMA in performance at the Frost School of Music (University of Miami) where he studies with Svet Stoyanov, Leo Soto, and Pablo Rieppi.
+Nathaniel serves on the PAS Health and Wellness Committee and proudly endorses Marimba One and Salyers Percussion products.

 Pedigree